 10-Inch vs 12-Inch Miter Saw: Which One’s Right for You?

 Miter saws come in a range of blade sizes, from as small as 7¼ inches all the way up to 20 inches (and beyond if you’re looking at industrial applications), but the two most common sizes are 10-inch and 12-inch.
 Do a mere 2 inches really make any difference?
 Of course, it does.
-But before you can decide which one is the one for you, take a minute and think about what you want the saw to do for you.
-Only when you’re clear on what you need does it make sense to try to compare the two.
+But before you decide which one is for you, take a minute and think about what you want the saw to do for you.

 10-inch Miter Saw